SQLite PRAGMA cache_size Discrepancies and Documentation Clarifications

 - The

-documentation refers to kibibytes, not the legacy page size.
-Negative values always use1024
+1024multiplier incache_sizedocumentation refers to kibibytes, not the legacy page size.
+Negative values always use1024bytes/KiB, regardless ofpage_size. - The default

 Revised Documentation Proposal: